 Average Square Footage of a Bedroom

-The size of a bedroom shapes the layout, what furniture you can use, and how to remodel the space.
+The size of a bedroom impacts your layout, furniture choices, and overall design.
 Use this guide to the average square footage of a bedroom to get started.

-Your bedroom’s shape and size are among the most important factors when you’re planning a redesign or home renovation project.
-They impact the furniture you can pick, the size of the rug, the materials you need, and even what style elements will look right.
+Understanding bedroom dimensions helps when planning home renovation projects, buying furniture, or designing new spaces.
+The average square footage of a bedroom varies depending on its purpose, the home’s age, and regional factors.
 Learn all there is to know about the average square footage of different types of bedrooms, what factors affect the size of bedrooms, and more in our guide.

 Standard Bedroom Sizes

-Average bedroom sizes are relatively standardized and range between 100 and 300 square feet, but not every bedroom has the same floor plan.
+Average bedroom sizes range between 100 and 300 square feet, but not every bedroom has the same floor plan.
 Older homes are more likely to have smaller bedrooms and closets, and room size will also vary across different regions and architectural styles.

-The type of bedroom—such as whether it is a primary bedroom or a kid’s bedroom—will also impact the square footage.
-Below, we’ll examine the average square footage of different types of bedrooms and the typical bed sizes in each.
+The type of bedroom—such as whether it’s a primary bedroom or a kid’s bedroom—will also impact the square footage.
+Let’s break down the average square footage of different types of bedrooms and the typical bed sizes in each.

-As a general rule, primary bedrooms (previously called master bedrooms in some areas) are the largest bedrooms in a home.
+Primary bedrooms (previously called master bedrooms in some areas) are generally the largest bedrooms in a home.
 They typically include an en suite bathroom and a large walk-in closet.
-Most primary bedrooms in today’s homes are between 200 and 400 square feet (according to HomeAdvisor.com), with the attached bathroom being up to 200 square feet.
+Most modern primary bedrooms fall between 200 and 400 square feet, according to HomeAdvisor.com, with the attached bathroom being up to 200 square feet.
+These spacious rooms can accommodate a king-size bed (around 42 square feet).

-If you want at least a two-foot pathway along all three sides of the bed, that drastically increases the area needed.
+Accommodating at least a two-foot pathway along all three sides of the bed drastically increases the area you’ll need.
 The width increases to 10.33 feet (a 2-foot path on the left, the actual mattress width, and the 2-foot path on the right), and the length increases to 8.667 feet (the mattress plus a path along the foot).

 Guest bedrooms are smaller than primary bedrooms and vary in size.
 They can also be classified as home offices, kids’ bedrooms, and craft rooms.
-The average guest bedroom size is 10-by-12 feet.
+The average guest bedroom size is 10-by-12 feet, or 120 square feet.
 However, spaces designated as home offices may be as small as 70 square feet.

-Larger homes will often have bigger guest bedrooms.
-However, a standard guest bedroom can comfortably fit a full-size or queen-size bed, with a queen bed taking up approximately 5-by-6 feet, 33 square feet, or approximately one quarter of the total space.
+A standard guest bedroom can comfortably fit a full-size or queen-size bed, with a queen taking up approximately 5-by-6 feet or approximately one-quarter of the total space.
+This leaves room for basics like nightstands and a dresser.

-Conventionally, kids’ bedrooms range in size from 10-by-10 feet to 10-by-12 feet (the size of a guest bedroom).
-These small bedrooms need more floor space but less furniture.
+Kids’ bedrooms often range in size from 10-by-10 to 10-by-12 feet.
+These rooms need more open floor space for play but less furniture than adult bedrooms.
 Children’s furniture tends to be smaller than guest and adult furniture, so you have more flexibility to design the layout.

 For example, a twin-size bed is 38-by-75 inches, or just under 20 square feet.
 An average-size desk will be 30-by-20 inches, or just over 4 square feet.
-This can leave plenty of space for a play area, a dresser, and additional furniture.
+This leaves space for a play area, a dresser, and additional furniture.

-Nurseries require the least amount of space.
-Furniture for infants and toddlers is very small.
-For example, standard crib sizes, which are regulated by the American Society for Testing and Materials (ASTM) and federal laws, mandate interior sizes of approximately 28-by-52 inches.
+Nurseries require the least amount of space, as furniture for infants and toddlers is very small.
+The American Society for Testing and Materials (ASTM) and federal laws mandate that the interior sizes of standard cribs start at approximately 28-by-52 inches.
 That’s a footprint of just over 10 feet.

 Factors That Impact Bedroom Size